iconindicators/appindicators/README.md

 ### Install from TestPyPI

-TODO Check this section
+TODO Test

-TODO Make into a script?
+To install `indicatortest` from `TestPyPI` to a virtual environment in `$HOME/.local/venv_indicators`, first, install the operating system packages listed at the indicator's `PyPI` page listed in the Introduction.

-To install `indicatortest` from `TestPyPI` to a virtual environment in `$HOME/.local/venv_indicators`:
+Then install `indicatortest`:

 ```
     indicator=indicatortest && \